1601-mma2013/One_Call/README.md

 ####Field (market) research
-*Same concept application designer(chance of better function/layout)

 ## Competitors

 **1. Emergency+**

  A smartphone apps that developed by Australia’s Triple Zero Awareness Working Group.
-This apps:
+This app:

  - provide the caller with information about when to call Triple Zero.
  - provide the caller with information about who to call in various non-emergency situations.